Embed This Data

 - FDI Inflow:

-The Pacific archipelago of Kiribati gained its independence from Britain in 1979 and has a democratic form of government.
-Third-term President Anote Tong is barred from re-election.
-Kiribati was once rich in phosphates and highly dependent on mining, but deposits were exhausted in 1979.
-Today, it depends on a $500 million Revenue Equalization Reserve Fund created using phosphates earnings, as well as foreign assistance, remittances from overseas, and revenue from fishing licenses, exports of fish and coconuts, and tourism.
-Crippling algae in the corals surrounding Kiribati seriously threaten the fishing industry, and preservation of the coral ecosystem, the South Pacific’s largest marine reserve, continues to be a priority.
+The Pacific archipelago of Kiribati gained its independence from Britain in 1979, and its government functions democratically.
+Elections in February 2016 ushered in new leadership, with Taneti Maamau of the Tobwaan Kiribati Party becoming president after 12 years of rule by Anote Tong of the Boutokaan te Koaua.
+Economic activity in Kiribati once centered on the mining of phosphates, but deposits were exhausted in 1979.
+However, a $500 million Revenue Equalization Reserve Fund created with mining revenues continues to provide significant revenue.
+Reliance on foreign assistance, remittances from overseas, fishing licenses, exports of fish and coconuts, and tourism is also heavy.
+Crippling algae in the corals surrounding Kiribati seriously threaten the fishing industry.

+Property rights are weak.
+The judicial system is modeled on English common law and provides adequate due process rights, but the rule of law remains uneven across the country.
+Enforcement of contracts is weak, and courts are relatively inexperienced in commercial litigation.
 Official corruption and abuse are serious problems, and international donors continue to demand improved governance and transparency.
-The judicial system is modeled on English common law and provides adequate due process rights, but the rule of law remains uneven across the country.
-Traditional customs permit corporal punishment.
-Contracts are weakly enforced, and courts are relatively inexperienced in commercial litigation.